Skip to content

 GET FREE ASSESSMENT

-You cannot apply finish stucco directly to raw foam.
-It will crack.
-You must create an armored shell first.
+You absolutely cannot apply color finish stucco directly over raw foam.
+You must create an armored, crack-resistant cement shell first.

 Step A: Rasping

-Foam is rarely perfectly flat.
-Use a rasp (sandpaper board) to level the joints and roughen the surface.
-This opens the pores of the EPS beads for better adhesion.
+Foam joints are rarely perfectly flat.
+We use a heavy-duty rasp (a massive sanding board) to level all joints and scuff the surface.
+This removes UV degradation and opens the cell pores of the EPS beads for maximum mechanical bond.

 Step B: Base Coat